jbcoe/value_types/DRAFT.md

 * Wording fixes in `[indirect.observers]` and `[polymorphic.observers]`.

-* Add construction from single argument.
+* Add converting construction from single argument of the underlying type.

 ### Changes in R6